 Here’s what you need to know about bookkeeping and how to hire your next Bookkeeper:

 A lot of people think that bookkeeping is just another word for accounting.
 In actual fact, it’s a subset of accounting that refers to the recording of financial activities and transactions.
 Common responsibilities can include:

 If these duties are done accurately, the Bookkeeper can then successfully process the company’s payroll.
-The Bookkeeper role doesn’t typically deal with taxes, auditing, and other types of more technical accounting but focuses more on managing the day-to-day transactional duties that then allows for all of the other accounting tasks and activities to be completed.
+The Bookkeeper role doesn’t typically deal with taxes, auditing, and other types of more technical accounting but focuses more on managing the day-to-day transactional duties that then allow for all of the other accounting tasks and activities to be completed.

 Typically, the Bookkeeper and Company Accountant titles are interchangeable.
 In smaller companies, a Bookkeeper is essentially doing the same as an FC, but on a smaller scale where the responsibilities depend on the size of the business.
 The Bookkeeper job description might be all-encompassing in a smaller business where they need to manage all aspects of the accounting function.
 Generally speaking, larger companies don’t have Bookkeepers.

 The life of a modern-day Bookkeeper relies heavily on the use of up-to-date software to make their lives easier.
 Systems used are generally Xero, MYOB, Sage Attaché, Reckon, and Quickbooks (to name a few) versus large company ERPs.
 Some common activities a Bookkeeper would perform on a daily basis include:

 Once the transactional side is done, a Bookkeeper will spend a lot of their time looking over data and communicating their findings with stakeholders both internally and externally.